 What is Resistance?

 What is resistance?
-Explanation of the fundamentals of resistance, calculation methods, and resistors
+Learn about the fundamentals of resistance, calculation methods, and resistors

 If you’re like many people, you might have heard of resistance but don’t really understand it.
 That said, you may be hesitant to ask people about it now.
 Put simply, resistance is a force that counteracts the flow of electricity.